- Open heart surgery refers to a wide range of procedures relating to urgent cardiovascular medical conditions.

 Fortunately, Medicare can assist you with some of these costs.
 While most Medicare literature doesn’t specify open heart surgery as a covered procedure, the US government’s health care program “covers many medically necessary surgical procedures.”
 The phrase “medically necessary” is key.
 Medicare will generally provide assistance with a wide range of conditions and procedures if your doctor can make the case that they are medically necessary for your survival or continued health.

 Open heart surgery typically falls under the “medically necessary” category because it’s doubtful that doctors would recommend a procedure that involves opening the heart and operating on its internal structures if it were not vital to the patient’s continued health.

-Original Medicare Part B is typically used to cover your doctor’s services as well as extended recovery care and rehabilitation following open heart surgery.
+Original Medicare Part B covers your doctor’s services as well as extended recovery care and rehabilitation following open-heart surgery.
 As with Part A, you will first need to pay your full Part B deductible.
 After you have done so, Medicare will pay 80% of the Medicare-approved cost for your procedure.
 You will be responsible for paying the other 20%.
-You may also be responsible for co-payments, depending upon how your surgery and aftercare is structured as well as how Medicare pays your individual benefits.
+You may also be responsible for co-payments, depending on the structure of your surgery and aftercare, as well as how Medicare pays your individual benefits.

-In addition to Original Medicare Parts A and B, you may receive open heart surgery cost assistance from Medicare Part C (also called Medicare Advantage) if you are a plan member.
+In addition to Parts A and B, you may receive open-heart surgery cost assistance from Medicare Part C (also called Medicare Advantage) if you are a plan member.
 Medicare Supplemental Insurance (also called Medigap) is another option to explore.
-In all of these cases, you should consult with your doctor or healthcare provider to determine exactly what services you need, exactly how much they cost, and exactly how much Medicare or Medigap will assist you.
+In all cases, you should consult with your doctor to determine exactly which services you need, their cost, and how much Medicare or Medigap will assist you.